 This mushroom burger recipe was inspired by our vegan portobello mushroom fajitas.
 It is rich, colorful, and full of flavors.
 If you also love Tex-Mex food try our classic vegan bean chili, our quinoa sweet potato chili, our vegan taco soup, or our Mexican vegan rice casserole recipes.

 If you’ve never eaten it before, then you are in for a treat.
-In this burger recipe, you marinate and grill large portobello mushroom caps in whole and use them instead of regular burger patties.
+In this burger recipe, you marinate and grill large portobello mushroom caps in whole and use them as burger patties.

 Obviously, it is something different from a classic beef burger.
-If you looking for a beefy texture, try our vegan burger with TVP.
-I would say this recipe is closer to grilled chicken in terms of texture.
+If you looking for a beefy texture, try our TVP burger or tofu burger.

 This grilled portobello mushroom burger…